kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 Thus, the skeptical Gibbon, in describing Severus and his renowned wife, writes:

-"Like many Africans, Severus was deeply interested in magic and divination, skilled in interpreting dreams and omens, and well-versed in the science of astrology, which has influenced human minds throughout history, except in modern times.
+> Like many Africans, Severus was deeply interested in magic and divination, skilled in interpreting dreams and omens, and well-versed in the science of astrology, which has influenced human minds throughout history, except in modern times.
 He lost his first wife while governing Lionnese Gaul.
 When choosing a second wife, he aimed to connect with someone favored by fortune.
 Upon learning that a young woman from Emesa in Syria had a royal horoscope, he sought and married her.
 Julia Domna (as she was called) lived up to all the promises of the stars.
 Even in her later years, she retained her beauty and combined a vivid imagination with a strong mind and sound judgment, qualities rare in her time.
 Despite her admirable traits, she never significantly impacted her husband's dark and jealous nature.
 However, during her son's reign, she managed the Empire's main affairs with prudence, supporting his authority and sometimes moderating his excesses.
 Julia also devoted herself to literature and philosophy with notable success and great reputation.
-She was a patron of the arts and a friend to every talented person."
+She was a patron of the arts and a friend to every talented person.

 From Gibbon's somewhat reluctant praise, we see that Julia Domna was a woman of exceptional character, whose public actions suggest a deeper purpose, and whose private life remains unwritten.
 At her request, Philostratus wrote the Life of Apollonius, and she provided him with certain manuscripts.
 The beautiful daughter of Bassianus, the priest of the sun at Emesa, was an avid collector of books from around the world, especially manuscripts of philosophers, and notes and biographies of famous scholars.